erickayalarias/Backend-Hackaton/README.md

 DONE ✅ Task 5 → Generate a command CLI that let you add a new developer and update the Database.

-✅ Also added, some new features like edit, delete, find by category or date
+DONE ✅ Also added, some new features like edit, delete, find by category or date

 <p align="right">(<a href="#top">back to top</a>)</p>